Meet the black Americans going home to China

 Madison said she traveled to Jamaica "maybe 20 times" without much progress.
 Her luck changed when she went to Toronto in 2012 for a conference on the Hakka, an Chinese ethnic group that emigrated widely, and met scholar Keith Lowe.

-"I said, 'Oh my god, you're the only Chinese Jamaican I've met.
-And you have the same last name as my grandfather'," Madison recalls.
+"I said, 'Oh my god, you're the only Chinese Jamaican I've met with the same last name as my grandfather'," Madison recalls.

 Madison begged Lowe to investigate, and Lowe promised Paula that he would contact one of his nephews in Hong Kong, despite having never heard of a Samuel Lowe.

-Note: This article was updated on December 27, 2016 to correctly identify the heritage of Paula Madison's father, and to correct a quote at Madison's request.